Section 28 of the Residential Tenancy Act (RTA) covers “quiet enjoyment” – an important legal principle that gives every tenant the right to:

-- landlord entering the rental unit too frequently;
+- landlord entering your rental unit too frequently;

-- landlord entering the rental unit without permission or proper notice;
+- landlord entering your rental unit without permission or proper notice; and

-- landlord refusing the tenant access to common areas of the residential premises;
+- landlord unreasonably refusing you access to common areas of the residential property.

-Tenants have the right to the exclusive possession of their rental unit.
-Landlords cannot enter a tenant’s unit unless they comply with the requirements of the Residential Tenancy Act.
-In order to legally enter a rental unit, landlords must provide tenants with written notice of at least 24 hours – but not more than 30 days – before entering.
-This notice must state the:
+To legally enter a rental unit, landlords must provide tenants with written notice at least 24 hours – but not more than 30 days – before entering.
+The notice must state: